Ed94/SectoredLang/Docs/Overview.md

 ```
 (self, allocator)
 ```
-Just like any sector you can stack em!
+Just like any sector they may be stacked!

 ```
 main (args : []ptr u8, count : uw) exe